 Do you wish you could remove all the busywork from your plate?

-After the 4-Hour Workweek hit the New York Times Bestseller list, entrepreneurs began to outsource their life overseas.
+After the 4-Hour Workweek hit the New York Times Bestseller list, more small business owners began to outsource their life overseas.

 Whether you want to free up your time for high-value tasks or capitalize on the salary differences, the Philippines is a prime place to find a VA.
 And OnlineJobs is a one-stop-shop to hire a VA from the Philippines.

-With over 500,000 talented VAs on OnlineJobs, you can find everything from graphic designers to WordPress specialists.
-You can check out the full list of skills you can outsource here.
+With over 500,000 talented VAs on OnlineJobs, you can find everything from graphic designers to Ruby on Rails developers.

 OnlineJobs has a simple filtering system that allows you to find overseas freelancers fast.

 Filipinos have to limit their ratings to 5-star rating 3 times and 4-stars 6 times.
 While you’ll need to vet the freelancers, it’s easier to find talent relevant to your search.

 The list of rockstar job seekers is endless.
 Plus, they are quite fluent in English too.

 ID Proof is a simple way to verify the worker you hire is not fake.
 OnlineJobs give a rating from 1-100.
 This is not a measure of skill or reliability.